suixinsuo/olympus-protocol/docs/GettingStarted.md

 If you have followed the tutorial above exactly, you should not find any issues or warnings.
 Otherwise check carefully and fix the compiler messages.

-After the command, you can find the compiled results in `/build/contracts` folder.
-Inside there you can find a JSON file with the same name which includes the ABI and binary code which can be used to deploy directly.
+After the command, you can find the compiled results in the `/build/contracts` folder.
+Inside there you can find a JSON file with the same name which includes the ABI and binary code which can be used to deploy the template that you've built.

 Test the contract
 =================

-Security is an important concern in the blockchain due to the fact that deployed code can't be modified and more importantly, we are dealing with investors' funds.
+Security is of utmost importance in blockchain because deployed code can't be modified.
+This is even more important in our context as investor funds are involved.

 To cover the changes we've made, we need to: \_ Add test cases. \_ Test it on a testnet, for example, Kovan.

 Adding test cases.
 ------------------

-We have already created several test cases for all our functionalities.
+We have already created several test cases for all of our functionalities.
 You can run these test cases with the alias

 > npm run test

-This command will test all the test cases.
-This is not optimal when creating test cases, we want to run only the test we are creating.
-Run in one terminal the command
+This command will test all of the test cases.
+This is not optimal when creating test cases, as we want to run only the test that we are creating.
+Run the  following command in one terminal

 > \$ './node\_modules/.bin/testrpc-sc'

 to start the ganache server.
-You will see that this server starts with 9 different accounts which hold Ethers.
+You will see that this server starts with 9 different accounts which hold Ether.
 Then, in another terminal, we can run

 > \$ truffle test